Table Of Contents_

 Whether you’re just getting into backpacking or you’ve been eyeing an internal frame backpack as an alternative to a traditional carry-on bag, we’ve nominated the Teton Sports Scout 3400 Internal Frame Backpack as our Top Pick.
 Out of all the options in our guide, we think this is the best internal frame backpack for traveling.
 That’s because this features an adjustable torso length that allows you to customize the bag from 15 to 19.5 inches which are well within most major airlines’ carry-on luggage requirements.

 However, if you want to use this backpack for its intended purpose, we think this backpack is ideal for multi-day backpacking trips.
 You’ll like that this pack has a 55-liter capacity and only weighs 4.5 pounds.
 You’ll also appreciate the breathability of this pack thanks to the open-cell foam lumbar pad and the molded channels for improved airflow.
 And this pack offers plenty of storage with a sleeping bag compartment, plenty of external pockets, and additional bungee storage on the exterior.
 Plus the integrated rainfly helps to keep your gear dry when it’s raining and tucks away when not in use.
+If you commute regularly alongside traveling, consider taking the best commuter backpack along with me.
 Pack it along with the best rooftop tents when camping.